facebookarchive/caffe2/_docs/getting-started/mac.md

 <block class="mac compile" />

-The Mac build works easiest with Anaconda.
-Always pull the latest from github, so you get any build fixes.
-See the Troubleshooting section below for tips.
+There are three ways to install on Mac, with [Anaconda and conda](#anaconda-install-path), with [Anaconda but custom make commands](#custom-anaconda-install), or [without Anaconda](#brew-and-pip-install-path).
+Always pull the latest from GitHub, so you get any build fixes.
+See the [Troubleshooting](#troubleshooting) section below for tips.

 ## Anaconda Install Path

-[Anaconda](https://www.continuum.io/downloads).
-Python 2.7 version is needed for Caffe2, and Anaconda is recommended.
-Skip this section to find brew/pip install directions if you are not using Anaconda.
+[Anaconda](https://www.continuum.io/downloads) is the recommended install route.
+The following commands will install Caffe2 wherever your other conda packages are installed.

 ```bash
 git clone --recursive https://github.com/caffe2/caffe2.git && cd caffe2